daniellabrador/codecademy-cpp-ufo/README.md

 # **UFO**

-The UFO program is another creative iteration of the classic "[Hangman](https://en.wikipedia.org/wiki/Hangman_(game))" game.
+The UFO program is another creative iteration of the classic "[Hangman](https://en.wikipedia.org/wiki/Hangman_(game))" game where the user guesses the word before alien abducts the character.
 This training project, prepared by [Codecademy](https://www.codecademy.com/learn/learn-c-plus-plus), has been an invaluable exercise in exploring the implementation of writing functions while considering scope and flexibility.

 ## Table of Contents